xkapil/Notes/Git/03-Understanding-Commit.md

 **NOTE** - Difference between `git reset` and `git checkout` is about the state of `refs/heads/<branch>`.
 `git checkout <commit-hash-id>` will move the repo in a detached *HEAD* state.
 Anonymous branch.
 Keeping the top of the master branch as-is.
 Firing `git checkout master` will return you the repo to old state.
-`git reset <commit-hash-id>` will rollback the commits made. *HEAD* and `refs/heads/master` will point to the same commit object.
+`git reset <commit-hash-id>` will rollback the commits made. *HEAD* and `refs/heads/master` will be updated, and point to the same commit object.
 Using `--soft` (which is default) keeps the changes in your working copy, whereas `--hard` will remove all the changes.
 Performing another commit with same changes will give you a new commit object with a new hash-id, and there is no way to go back to previous commit object.
 It should be garbage collected as there is no way to back to the old commit object.

  ![Commit Architecture](images/git-1)

+* Parent of any commit can be referenced by ^.
+Eg. `git checkout HEAD^` will replace the working tree with the parent commit of the commit object to which HEAD is pointing to currently.
+  I hope by now you have figured out that *HEAD*, *<branch-name>*, *<tag-name>* are nothing but reference to particular commit-hash-id.
+Hence, you can also do this - `git checkout <commit-hash-id>^`.
+Two carets will refer to parent's parent.

+* Tilde sign can take you back *n* commits.
+Eg. `git checkout HEAD~3` means take me 3 commits back.
+* `name:path` is also very useful while doing a diff.
+Eg. `git diff HEAD~1:myfile.txt HEAD:myfile.txt`
-* WIP.
+*